Skip to main content

 Refine your design system

 Design systems are meant to evolve.
-After the initial setup, iterate on the contents of the .lovable folder.
+After the initial setup, iterate on the contents of the .lovable folder and your component source.

 1. Check the structure

-Open the .lovable folder to see how Lovable interpreted your design system.
-These files are what gets applied to all connected projects.
+Open the .lovable folder to see how Lovable generated your schema and documentation.
+These files are what gets applied to all connected projects on the next update.

 2. Fix inconsistencies

-If components do not render correctly, ask Lovable to fix them and update the .lovable folder at the same time.
+If components do not render correctly, ask Lovable to fix them and update the schema at the same time.
+Republish to push the fix to connected projects.

 3. Add detail